-There is a one-time \$100 dollar Induction fee and a one-time \$200 dollar Initiation fee for a total \$300.
-The \$200 initiation fee is refundable to anyone who becomes a candidate but isn't initiated into the Brotherhood.
-The \$100 induction fee is NOT refundable and chapters will be expected to pay this fee even is a candidate drops.
+There is a one-time \$100 dollar Induction fee and a one-time \$250 dollar Initiation fee for a total \$350.
+The \$250 initiation fee is refundable to anyone who becomes a candidate but isn't initiated into the Brotherhood.
+The \$100 induction fee is NOT refundable and chapters will be billed for this fee even if a candidate drops from the program.